 Both Llama 3 and Llama 3.1 support fine-tuning via LoRA and QLoRA methods.
 However:

-- Llama 3.1's larger context window adds flexibility to train on longer examples, improving use in specialized tasks.
+- Llama 3.1’s larger context window provides flexibility for training on longer examples, enhancing use in specialized tasks.

-- Adapter libraries like PEFT, Hugging Face, and Axolotl are now adding explicit support for 3.1's tokenizer and extended input/output heads.
+- Adapter libraries such as PEFT, Hugging Face, and Axolotl are now adding explicit support for 3.1’s tokenizer and extended input/output heads.

-Additionally, some tools trained on Llama 3 checkpoints may not be backward-compatible with 3.1 out of the box due to tokenizer drift.
+Additionally, some tools trained on Llama 3 checkpoints may not be backward- compatible with 3.1 due to tokenizer drift.

-For developers building domain-specific applications, this compatibility check is critical before migrating models.
+For developers building domain-specific applications, this compatibility check is crucial before migrating models.

 Conclusion